Chapel Street Bridge: History

 European settlement of the Kennedy Land District in north Queensland commenced with the founding of Bowen in 1861, and the spread of pastoralists through the hinterland.
 Pastoral stations were established up the valley of the Burdekin River, including "Ravenswood" and "Merri Merriwa".
 Alluvial gold was discovered in tributaries of Connolly Creek, on Merri Merriwa Station, in late 1868.
 Prospectors soon established "Middle Camp" (later Donnybrook) on Tucker's Creek, and "Lower Camp" on Trieste Creek, with about 700 miners on the field by early 1869.
 In April 1869, the goldfield's richest alluvial discoveries occurred in three dry creek beds close to the site of Ravenswood.
 The parent reefs of this alluvial gold were soon located, but a lack of water meant that miners did not establish Ravenswood (initially called "Upper Camp") until October 1869, after a storm temporarily resolved the water issue.
 The first machinery for crushing quartz ore to extract gold was WO Hodkinson's five stamp crushing battery, called the Lady Marion (or Lady Marian) Mill.
 It operated at Burnt Point (south of Upper Camp) from 18 April 1870.

 The Ravenswood goldfield (about 300 square miles) was proclaimed on 3 November 1870, and the town of Ravenswood was proclaimed on 19 May 1871.
 The town area initially comprised an area of one square mile (259ha).
 This was increased to four square miles (1036ha) on 13 July 1883.
 In 1871, the population of the goldfield was 900, with over half being in Ravenswood.
 The town developed on either side of Elphinstone Creek.
 A temporary bridge (a log) existed by 1870.
 The first permanent bridge over the creek was constructed, of timber, in 1873.

-Despite its promising start, in 1872, the Ravenswood goldfield entered a "period of depression", as its most important mines reached the water table, and difficult to process "mundic" ore, at about 70ft (21m) deep.
+Despite its promising start, in 1872, the Ravenswood goldfield entered a "period of depression", as its most important mines reached the water table, and difficult to process "mundic" ore, at about 70 ft (21m) deep.
 Although the oxidised quartz ('red stone' or "brown stone" quartz) close to the surface yielded its gold using traditional methods of mechanical crushing, below the water table the gold was in fine particles, mixed with sulphide ores, and was not easily recovered by mechanical means.
 Although only a percentage of the gold was recoverable from the mundic ore with the technology available at the time, Ravenswood's mines continued to be viable into the 1880s.